 Mrs Moon, from Kent, added: "I'm very proud of my new knees.
 No-one would know I've got replacements.
 The scarring is just a little line, they have healed so well.
 I was so pleased with my new knees that I sent my Consultant a photo of them, having first drawn smiley faces on both!"

-To find out more about knee replacement surgery in Kent, please complete our online enquiry form or contact our Private Patient Team on 01580 363158.
+To find out more about knee replacement surgery in Kent, please complete our online enquiry form, contact us via Livechat or call our Private Patient Team on 01580 363158.

 Published on 15 December 2016